 The Conners isn't the only tool in the box.
 You might hear people talking about the Vanderbilt, the SNAP-IV, or the SDQ.
 It is helpful to know the difference so you can understand why your SENCO has chosen a specific form.

 The SNAP-IV, a free alternative to Conners, has 26 items (DSM-5).
 Teachers complete it in 10 minutes.
 Schools often use SNAP-IV to screen learners before Conners assessment.
-The SDQ (Goodman, 1997) screens for emotional, conduct, hyperactivity, and peer issues.
-However, the SDQ lacks specific ADHD details.

 The Vanderbilt (VADRS) is often used because it is free and covers the DSM-5 criteria for ADHD.
-It is a good screening tool but doesn't have the depth of the Conners 4.
-The SNAP-IV is another quick rating scale often used in clinical settings to monitor if medication is working.
-The SDQ (Strengths and Difficulties Questionnaire) is very common in UK schools but it is a general mental health screen; it looks at anxiety, conduct, and peer problems as well as hyperactivity.
-Finally, the BRIEF-2 is a specialised tool that only looks at Executive Functioning (how the brain manages tasks).
+It is a useful screening tool, but it does not have the depth of the Conners 4.
+The SNAP-IV is another quick rating scale often used in clinical settings to monitor whether medication is working.

-Conners 4 subscales align with DSM-5-TR criteria (APA, 2022).
-The DSM-5-TR describes three ADHD types: Inattentive, Hyperactive/Impulsive, and Combined.
-Each needs 6+ symptoms.
 T-scores above 65 suggest more symptoms; 70+ shows clinically significant levels.
 SENCOs understanding this can use targeted support for each learner.
 See our ADHD guide for assessment.

-A SENCO in a Kent secondary school recently decided to use the BRIEF-2 alongside the Conners 4 for a student who was failing every subject.
+A SENCO in a Kent secondary school recently decided to use the BRIEF-2 alongside the Conners 4 for a learner who was failing every subject.
 While the Conners showed high inattention, the BRIEF-2 showed that the real issue was ''Working Memory' and 'Task Initiation'.
-This meant that instead of just telling the student to 'pay attention', the teachers started giving him task checklists and breaking long assignments into five minute chunks.
+This meant that instead of just telling the learner to 'pay attention', the teachers started giving him task checklists and breaking long assignments into five minute chunks.
 The Conners identified the problem, but the BRIEF-2 helped refine the solution.

 Practical Tips for Completing the Form